halcyonseeker/dotfiles/README.md

 ## Contents
 I sometimes like to reorganise this repository for fun, so this might not be accurate:
-* **root/** Some minor files that could be symlinked to /.
-Linux only, probably obsolete.
-I need to clean these out.
 * **shells/** A Rube-Goldberg shell configuration, see below.
 Why I didn't put this directory in base/ is a mystery to me.
 * **base/** Configurations that don't explicitly depend on a